porterbmoody/balmingilead/content/posts/The Restored Gospel of Jesus Christ.md

 We learn that the inhabitants transgressed and broke the covenenant.

-In around 53-57AD, Paul taught that grievous wolves would enter in among the church and draw disciples after them *Acts 20:29-30*
+Paul also taught that grievous wolves would enter in among the church and draw disciples after them *Acts 20:29-30*

 > 29 For I know this, that after my departing shall grievous wolves enter in among you, not sparing the flock.